JatinRanka/Custom-command/README.md

 # Custom - Command
 Tired of opening projects by searching through nested folders.
-Save projects in your terminal and open from anywhere with just one command.
+Save projects in your terminal and open from anywhere in your preferred editor with just one command.
 Save websites in terminal and open with ease.

 ## Requirements